 Become a HammondCare volunteer

 For more than 90 years, HammondCare has relied on volunteers to help provide relationship-based care.
-Today, volunteers make a world of difference by dedicating their time to HammondCare’s aged care homes, and hospitals, and by visiting clients in their own homes across Australia.
+Today, volunteers make a world of difference by dedicating their time to HammondCare’s aged care homes, and hospitals, and by visiting clients in their own homes.

 We’re looking for passionate people like you to help spread joy by regularly visiting aged care residents, home clients and patients.
 You’ll receive training and support from our experienced staff.
-And if you have a special interest, we’d love to find a role within your local community that suits you.
+And if you have a special interest, we’d love to find a role within your local community.

 Here are some of the ways you can make a difference: